 Contact Coach Dee and Coach Jason with any questions about the club, schedule changes, and anything else you can think of!

 FOUNDED IN 1996 the Milwaukee Simba Soccer Club is a nonprofit, city based soccer club, which works in Milwaukee’s central city, focusing on the development of young athletes as good citizens and excellent soccer players.
-After going dormant for a number of years, the club is currently experiencing a renascence as a central city soccer club.
-During the past 2 years the Simbas have developed 5 teams with 80 players.
+After going dormant for a number of years, the club has been experiencing a renascence as a central city soccer club.
+During the past 7 years the Simbas have developed 8 teams with 100 players.
 By emphasizing soccer fundamentals, physical fitness, nutrition, and healthy life skills, Simba teams are noted for their competitiveness, and excellent sportsmanship.

 GET A MEMBERSHIP To be a Simba, the only requirements are a desire to learn, to appreciate, and love competition in the beautiful sport.
 Of course, team member must adhere to the policies and procedures of the club, and satisfy any club fee requirement.